Loading...

 Common measurement equivalents in grams

-Both come from the same plant, but white pepper is made from fully ripe berries with the outer skin removed before drying.
-This results in a milder, more earthy flavor and a lighter color, whereas black pepper is more pungent and complex.
+Both come from the same plant, but white pepper has the outer skin removed before drying, resulting in a milder, more earthy flavor.

 white pepper powder is a versatile ingredient found in cuisines around the world.
 With 296 calories per 100g and 10.4 grams of protein, it's a nutritious addition to many dishes.